dave-caputo/python-simple-notifications/README.md

 * Kubernetes not implemented.

 ## Key scalability features
-* The app and celery worker are executed in separate containers to allow scaling of one or another depending on the demand.
+* The web (flask) and celery worker are executed in separate containers for more flexible scalability.
 * The celery beat scheduler works in a separate container.
 * Celery tasks are created for each individual notification sent.

+### Issues
+* Tests cannot be run at the moment.
+To fix this, I need to change the file structure, but I ran out of time for a proper implementation.